Why Reducing Sleep Schedules Require Frequent Sleep

 - The homeostatic pressure-adenosine pathway is very popular, while the effects light sleep have on wakefulness are largely unclear.

-- Additionally, an increase in cortisol and thyroid stimulating hormone following sleep interruption could explain the wakefulness sustaining from short naps.
+- Additionally, an increase in cortisol6 and thyroid stimulating hormone7 following sleep interruption could explain the wakefulness sustaining from short naps.
 This is a known phenomenon, and both of those hormones correlate with elevated alertness.

 Counterpoints and critiques